Incerto-Technologies/landing/src/content/blogs/why-should-i-use-incerto.md

 ### 86% Accuracy on Complex Data Without Any Ontology

-Most AI database tools require extensive training, custom ontologies, or domain-specific knowledge to work effectively.
-Incerto is different.
  You might feel 86% is low (we are chasing 100% too), check out the dataset it was operating on [Conglomerate Dataset](https://github.com/TextQLLabs/conglomerate-benchmark/tree/main/v1/lite).
 It has 109 tables, with similar data stored in several tables.
-Can you answer 18 questions with 100% accuracy?
-Our whole team wouldn't be able to (without incerto).
+Can you answer 18 questions with 100% accuracy on such a large fleet of interelated tables?
+How much time would it take us do to manualy ?

 >We achieved 86% accuracy on a 109-table conglomerate database without any prior ontology or informed knowledge.